-All-University Traffic Committee (AUTC): This committee is responsible for recommending motor vehicle regulations for students and employees; recommending changes in the University Traffic Ordinances; establishing reserved parking spaces for individuals and departments; reviewing plans and designs for traffic ways and parking facilities and recommending changes if deemed necessary; and for acting upon appeals for parking and/or driving privileges not granted by the Student Motor Vehicle Regulations.
+All-University Traffic Committee (AUTC): This committee recommends motor vehicle regulations for students and employees; recommends changes in the University Traffic Ordinances; establishes reserved parking spaces for individuals and departments; reviews plans and designs for traffic ways and parking facilities and recommends changes if deemed necessary; and acts upon appeals for parking and/or driving privileges not granted by the Student Motor Vehicle Regulations.
 The committee is composed of four undergraduate students, two graduate students, three faculty members, three staff members, and three ex officio members representing the offices of Public Safety, Campus Park and Planning, and Automotive Services.
+To contact AUTC, call the Vehicle Office, 355-8440.